philmander/a-seal/README.md

 acl.match('/protected-path').for('GET').thenAllow('user');
 acl.match('/protected-path').for('GET', 'POST').thenAllow('admin');

-//use `isAllowed(role, resource, action)` to determine if a request is allowed to access the resource with a given action: acl.isAllowed('admin', '/protected-path', 'POST') //true acl.isAllowed('user', '/protected-path', 'POST') //false
+//use `isAllowed(role, resource, action)`...
+//to determine if a request is allowed to access the resource with a given action: acl.isAllowed('admin', '/protected-path', 'POST') //true acl.isAllowed('user', '/protected-path', 'POST') //false